 Mica Switchgear Project

-The Mica Generating Station, located 135 kilometres north of Revelstoke, is a cornerstone of BC Hydro's Columbia River generation system.
-Built in 1977, the underground power plant houses four generating units with a combined maximum capacity of 1,805 megawatts (MW) and a historic annual average power production of 7,202 gigawatt hours (GWh).
-Mica generation accounts for roughly 15% of BC Hydro's current installed capacity.
+Mica Generating Station, 145 kilometres north of Revelstoke, is a cornerstone of our Columbia River generating system.
+Built in 1977, the underground power plant houses four generating units, with two more currently being installed.
+The facility accounts for about 15 per cent of our current installed capacity.

 By replacing aging switchgear equipment at the Mica Generating Station, which is needed to safely conduct electricity, we can ensure the continued reliability of the generation of power at the facility.

 We’re also installing additional equipment that will support the operation of the two new generating units being installed.